lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 A couple of weeks ago I had an interesting conversations with one of my team members.
 She confessed me she felt slow.
 I was pretty surprised but before moving on let me make a small premise.
-I hate the word performances.
+I hate the word performance.
 I'm not sure how this word feels to native speakers or to people that didn't work for Accenture.
 But to me, it sounds like "oh the gigantic pile of bullshit coming from the manager that has no clue, again."
 That's my usual reaction to the